-Since I can remember cooking has been my favorite past-time.
+Cooking has been my favorite past-time for as long as I can remember.
 Comes with the family, I guess, since I have still to meet a relative that doesn't have a stash of "secret" recipes lined up.
 Growing up my biggest idol was the Swedish "Mat-Tina" ("Food-Tina") and my dream was to have a cooking show just like hers (something I also often pretended I had, explaining all my steps to a make-believe audience (OK I might still do this sometimes.)).

 Now, it's time for me to get back in the kitchen - and maybe for you as well?